anfibiacreativa/componentmodeldemo/readme.md

 container.setAttribute('style', 'border:3px dotted red');
 container.setAttribute('id', `${tageName}-${refId}`);

-// This should be part of the reframed: why wouldn't I be able to configure this? const main = document.body.querySelector('main');
+// append the reframed component to the DOM const main = document.body.querySelector('main');
 main.appendChild(container);
 ```
-main.js
+This is the code in main.js

 Make sure to have all dependencies in place.
 Read more about `web-fragments` following [this link](https://github.com/web-fragments/web-fragments)